Congregation Unitarian Universalist

 Move in our hands, giving life the shape of justice.

-Roots hold us close; wings set us free;
+Roots hold us close; wings set us ,;

-Spirit of Life, come to us, come to us
+Spirit of Life, come to us, come to me.

 Jesus said, "I say to you that listen, Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you.
 If anyone strikes you on the cheek, offer the other also; and from anyone who takes away your coat do not withhold even your shirt.
 Give to everyone who begs from you; and if anyone takes away your goods, do not ask for them again.
 Do to others as you would have them do to you.